Ed-Fi-Exchange-OSS/Leadership-Profile/Readme.md

 * `Invoke-Psake TestFrontend`: Runs the frontend tests.
 * `Invoke-Psake Test`: Runs all the tests.

+### Test Data

+* Test Data is seeded for automated tests on the Test Database by default.
+To seed your dev database, run the migrations scripts under the `TEST` environment using `Invoke-Psake SeedLocalDatabase`

 ## Running API

 It can be run directly from the Editor, such as Visual Studio.
 It must be running along with the React Web application for full functionality.